Philosophy of Service

 Borrowers Cards/Library Users

 The students, faculty and staff of the Maricopa Community Colleges (MCCCD) may have full borrower privileges.
 Residents of Maricopa County who are 18 years or older may request community borrower privilege.

-In order to borrow materials from the library, a library user must present a valid MCCCD photo ID or government issued photo ID.
+In order to borrow materials from the library, a library user must present a valid MCCCD photo ID, government issued photo ID, high school photo ID or credit card photo ID.